jameel-institute/daedalus-web-app/assets/geodata/shapefiles.md

 ### Get the shapefiles from WHO

 https://github.com/whocov/whomapper is the package publicizing these shapefiles.
-It includes shapefiles of national borders and others of the borders of disputed regions.
+It includes shapefiles of national borders and of the borders of disputed regions.
 To get the shapefiles from there, after installation, you need to request the shapefiles *from the WHO server* (since the README says that the ones in the package may be outdated).

 ```R
 install.packages("units")